 Rising Focus on Consumer-Centric Experience

 Australia’s electric vehicle aftermarket is moving toward a more customer-focused approach, with companies now investing in touchpoints that directly engage buyers.
 Brands are creating interactive platforms to strengthen user relationships beyond the initial sale.
 This trend reflects the growing importance of in-person experience, digital integration, and convenient access to services.
 As the market matures, more EV players are choosing physical hubs that offer both product exposure and post-sale service touchpoints.
 Dealerships and service centers are increasingly acting as brand experience zones where test drives, diagnostics, upgrades, and customer support are all housed under one roof.
 In December 2024, XPENG opened its 3,000-m² headquarters in Sydney, featuring hands-on test drives and advanced tech showcases.
 The location near Sydney Airport allows easy access, making it a strategic move to improve service delivery and customer engagement.
-This expansion not only raised the brand’s visibility but also built a stronger foundation for localized support, a critical need for EV buyers in the region.
+This expansion raised the brand’s visibility and built a stronger foundation for localized support, a critical need for EV buyers in the region.
 Such physical investments are driving a shift toward experience-driven service delivery in the aftermarket space.
 As electric vehicles become mainstream, ensuring strong customer support through infrastructure and accessibility is likely to remain a key growth factor in the Australian EV aftermarket.

 Sustainability and Brand Differentiation as Growth Pillars

 Sustainability is emerging as a core value shaping the electric vehicle aftermarket in Australia.
 Companies are designing launch experiences and service strategies that align with environmentally responsible branding.
 This focus on eco-conscious design, technology, and presentation helps in establishing long-term brand loyalty and aftermarket trust.
 Visual appeal, brand storytelling, and green messaging are being used to deepen consumer connection and drive engagement beyond the vehicle purchase.
 This strategy supports aftermarket segments like EV parts recycling, green servicing, software upgrades, and battery second life solutions.
 In November 2024, Inchcape launched DEEPAL Australia with an immersive event at Bondi Beach, unveiling the S07 electric SUV.
 The launch highlighted DEEPAL’s emphasis on sustainable design, reuse, and innovation, supported by an elaborate tech-led showcase.
-These efforts reflect how brands are using sustainability not just as a product feature but as a service differentiator in the aftermarket.
+These efforts reflect how brands are using sustainability as a product feature as well as a service differentiator in the aftermarket.
 Consumers increasingly look for brands that maintain consistency in their green vision across product life cycles, including post-sale service.
 This approach is shaping how the aftermarket evolves in terms of both consumer expectations and operational practices.
 As buyers become more environmentally conscious, aligning aftermarket offerings with sustainability goals will be key to staying competitive in the Australian EV space.

 IMARC Group provides an analysis of the key trends in each segment of the market, along with forecasts at the country level for 2025-2033.
 Our report has categorized the market based on replacement part, propulsion type, vehicle type, certification, and distribution channel.